 1. Is Your Cannabis Company Licensed?

 Not all companies in the cannabis industry today are licensed.
-Things can vary from company to company and state to state.
+Things can vary company-to-company and state-to-state.

 While the legality of cannabis at the federal level could change, unlicensed cannabis companies can still receive cease-to-operate orders.